9th Circuit Court

 Hours after the ruling, Nevada officials said they would take no further action in the case, allowing the freedom to marry to stand.
 Same-sex couples began marrying in Nevada on October 7, 2014, and in Idaho on October 15, 2014.

 The decision also paved the way for the freedom to marry in Alaska, Arizona and Montana.
-A judge ruled in Alaska's marriage case on October 12, 2014, striking down the state's ban.
+A judge ruled in Alaska's marriage case on October 12, 2014, striking down the state's ban, and a judg ein Arizona's marriage case ruled the same week.

 Sevcik v.
 Sandoval